Henry Schein Inc at Robert W Baird Global Healthcare Conference

 Jeffrey D. Johnson - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

+Right.
+I think we're going to get started.
 My name is Jeff Johnson.
-I'm senior medical technology analyst at Baird.
-Our next presentation this morning is from Henry Schein, the largest distributor of health care products and surfaces -- services , I'm sorry, to office-based practitioners in North America and Europe.
-With us today from Schein, we're very happy to have CEO, Stanley Bergman; and Chief Financial Officer, Ron South.
-Stanley, I'll turn it over to you for a few minutes if you have some prepared remarks, and then we'll go into Q&A. Thanks for joining us.
+I'm the senior medical technology analyst at Baird.
+Our next presentation this morning is from Henry Schein, the largest distributor of health care products and services to office-based practitioners in North America and Europe.

+With us today, we're very happy to have, as we always are, Chairman and CEO, Stanley Bergman.
+I'll throw in the man, the myth, the legend.
+Stanley, thank you for joining us and Chief Financial Officer, Ron South as well.

+Stanley, I'm going to turn it over to you for a few minutes if you have some comments to make, and then we'll go into Q&A.

 Stanley M. Bergman - Henry Schein, Inc. - Executive Chairman & CEO